Freelunch-AI/docs/brunos_notes.md

             3. __Compliance__
                 1. __Functional Compliance__ (test for functional compliance (e.g., data privacy: role-based access control, GDPR, sensitive data handling; or cybersecurity: encryted data at rest, in transit & maybe even in-memory, and defense & remdiation automated protocols), manage regulations, certificates and agreements, configure & schedule report generation; manage & share reports)
                 2. __IP/Licence Compliance__
                     1. __Dangerous Code Copy/Paste__ (Our VSCode extension works together with our Chrome Extension to detect risky code copy/paste.
-If risky code is detected, *Freelunch* generates alternative free-to-use code that does the same thing as the original copyleft code.
+If risky code is detected, *Pizza* generates alternative free-to-use code that does the same thing as the original copyleft code.
 This way, Engineers can be free to do what they like most: copy/paste code :joy:.)
                     2. __IP/Licence Scanning__ Explicit declaration of third-party dependencies & their licences (a simple file where you organize from where you got your third-party code, data & models that we use to verify if you are adhering to their licences.
 We help you build this file: we scan your repo in an attempt to find dependencies you missed mentioning there or detect licences that got updated; automatically generate a PR with updated dependency declaration file)
                     3. __Compliance support 4 AI generated code__ is checking with the training code data to see any matches, if there is very similar code (of singificant complexity), the licence of that code is linked to it; also: you can ask for the AI Assistant to generate free-to-use code that does the same thing as the original copyleft code.
             4. __Non-crucial unit and integration tests__ (because when they are crucial, they need to be inside CI/CD)